 Let’s take a look at the hardware …

-The Power Core measures approximately 5″ long x 2.75″ wide x 0.75″ thick and it weighs exactly 8.3 ounces.
-The Power Core’s body is composed of black plastic; the front has a mirror finish that’s been rimmed in chrome colored plastic, and the back is shiny black plastic.
+The Power Core measures approximately 5″ long x 2.75″ wide x 0.75″ thick and weighs exactly 8.3 ounces.
+Its body is made of black plastic.
+The front has a mirror finish rimmed in chrome-colored plastic, and the back is shiny black plastic.
 It’s a solid yet pocketable handful.

 There are no buttons or switches on the top end.